-Well-regarded as a writer, Samuel traveled to Havana, Cuba in 2016 to chronicle a week of concerts and masterclasses organized by conductor Marlon Daniel and the Lyceum Mozartiana de la Habana for online industry magazine violinist.com.
-Samuel has also written for Strings Magazine, Nigel Kennedy Online, and the San José Chamber Orchestra.
+Well-regarded as a writer, Samuel was recently commissioned to write an article titled “Who’s Fighting for Racial Diversity in Classical Music” for online industry magazine 21cm.org.
+In 2017, Samuel traveled to Havana, Cuba in 2016 to chronicle a week of concerts and masterclasses organized by conductor Marlon Daniel and the Lyceum Mozartiana de la Habana for online industry magazine Violinist.com.
+He has also written for Strings Magazine, the San José Chamber Orchestra and Nigel Kennedy Online.

 An active member of the Baltimore/Washington arts community, Samuel served as concertmaster for the 2016 premiere of Paul Crabtree's opera “The Ghost Train” with the Peabody Chamber Opera and performs regularly with ensembles throughout the region.
 He is currently the Program Director of the Bridges Program of Maestro Ensembles, Inc., which provides stringed instrument education to students in the Baltimore City Public Schools and has served as an adjudicator for regional competition and solo and ensemble festivals.
 In 2011 Samuel served as a Group Discussion Facilitator during the National Arts Exchange (a collaboration between Alternate ROOTS and

 Baltimore CultureWorks), and performed at the United States Department of Arts And Culture's 2015 Imagining America conference in Baltimore.